-Budgeted cost: £38,865.20
+Budgeted cost: £38,768

 Activity Evidence that supports this approach Challenge number(s) addressed Speech and Language therapist employed half a day per fortnight.
-Her role involves: • Assessing pupils and planning effective intervention strategies • Monitoring implementation of S&L care plans Rowlands (2021) identifies: The language gap for PP children when compared to their peers.
+Her role involves: Assessing pupils and planning effective intervention strategies Monitoring implementation of S&L care plans Working directly with pupils where needed Training CTs and LSAs to deliver effective S&L interventions Intervention Intervention Intervention Speaking Rowlands (2021) identifies: The language gap for PP children when compared to their peers.
 A focus on language needs to continue throughout all schooling.
 Language comprehension facilities independence in learning EEF - oral language interventions consistently show positive impact on learning.
-1, 4, Working directly with pupils where needed Training CTs and LSAs to deliver effective S&L interventions Intervention used: Time to Talk / Talk Evidence shows that oral language interventions are effective, with evidence supporting the development in social skills, speech and language, behaviour and mental health.
+Evidence shows that oral language interventions are effective, with evidence supporting the development in social skills, speech and language, behaviour and mental health.
 This includes Specialist therapists will train up staff they work with in school, therefore upskilling them and increasing their knowledge.
+1, 4, 7

-Boost / Socially Speaking Oral language interventions Toolkit Strand Education Endowment Foundation EEF Gym trail session running 4 morning a week for 30mins prior to school day EEF- small group tuition - most likely to be effective if it is targeted at pupils' specific needs.
+Oral language interventions Toolkit Strand Education Endowment Foundation EEF Gym trail session running 4 morning a week for 30mins prior to school day • EEF- small group tuition - most likely to be effective if it is targeted at pupils' specific needs.
 Diagnostic assessment can be used to assess the best way to target support.
 4, 6 LSA trained and deployed to support pupil progress and wellbeing undertakes S&L screening for pupils starting in EYFS in conjunction with class teacher and LSA using the I can communication tools EEF - oral language interventions consistently show positive impact on learning.
 EEF - Teaching and Learning Tool kit - social and emotional learning - improves interaction with others and self - management of emotions - impacts on attitudes to learning and social relationships in school, which increases progress in attainment.
 EEF - Social and emotional learning strategies.
 Teaching and learning toolkit 1, 2, 4, 6 LSA deployed to support disadvantaged pupils across the school where a need is identified.
-This includes interventions for KS1 and year 3; handwriting interventions; Time to talk; emotional regulation interventions; targeted support across the curriculum but particularly in English and Maths lessons.
+This includes personalised support in all classes, including: handwriting interventions; Time to talk; emotional regulation interventions; targeted support across the curriculum but particularly in English and Maths lessons.
 EEF - oral language interventions consistently show positive impact on learning, including high quality small group interventions EEF - Phonics has a positive impact overall with very extensive evidence and is an important component in the development of early reading skills, particularly for children from disadvantaged backgrounds.
 Proven interventions are used, with evidence supporting the development in social skills, speech and language, behaviour and mental health.
-Oral language interventions Toolkit Strand Education Endowment Foundation EEF EEF - Social and emotional learning approaches have a positive impact, on average but impact must be carefully measured 1, 2, 4, 6
+Oral language interventions Toolkit Strand Education Endowment Foundation EEF EEF - Social and emotional learning approaches have a positive impact, on average but impact must be carefully measured 1, 2, 4, 6, 7